Skip to main content

 My work is independent, approachable and informed, turning ideas and knowledge into content that connects with people — and leaves a lasting impression.

-Wine and words are both close to my heart and this website brings them together in a deep dive into wine and its compelling blend of geography, history and flavour.
+Wine and words are both close to my heart and this website brings them together with a deep dive into wine and its compelling blend of geography, history, taste and the people who make it.

-I wrote my first wine column in 1994 and have since studied wine and have the Wine & Spirits Education Trust Diploma (WSET Dip).
-I am a trained journalist and author of 15 published books about wine (New Holland HarperCollins NZ).
+I wrote my first wine column in 1994 and have since studied the Wine & Spirits Education Trust Diploma (WSET Dip).
+I am a trained journalist and author of 15 published books about wine (New Holland HarperCollins NZ) as well as writing awards for my work in journalism.

 Champagne-inspired Remy launches for festive season